How Do We Refurbish a Floor Scrubber?

 Buying a used, refurbished floor scrubber can feel a little bit like buying a used car.
 If you are going to invest in a used machine, you want to feel confident that you are making a good investment.
 We want to give you that confidence, so let us explain what we do to a floor scrubber when we refurbish it.

 For the used scrubbers that we purchase, their journey begins when they arrive at our warehouse in Vinton, Iowa.
 We remove the scrubber from the pallet and make sure it wasn't damaged during transit.
 Then, we unhook the battery cables and take out the batteries.
 The old batteries are set aside to be recycled.
-All of our scrubbers are sold with BRAND NEW BATTERIES.
-Then it's time for an inspection.
+All of our scrubbers are sold with brand new batteries.
+Then it's time for a full inspection.
 One of our experienced technicians evaluates the machine.
-If it meets a list of requirements, it qualifies to be refurbished.
-If it doesn't, we use it for parts.
+If it meets a list of requirements, it qualifies to be refurbished; otherwise we don't refurbish it.

-After looking for leaks, all of the electrical components including the computer board, control panels, and the charger are removed.
+The scrubber is thoroughly cleaned.
+All of the electrical components, including the computer board, control panels, and the charger are removed.
 Then, the deck and squeegee bar are removed.
-They will be washed separately, because they usually need more TLC.
-To clean the machine itself a detergent and hot pressure washer are used.
+They will be washed separately, because they usually need more effort to clean.
+To clean the machine itself, a detergent and hot pressure washer are used.
 If a tank has lime buildup, an acid bath is used to remove it.
 Wax is usually a problem, so we work hard to get it all off by scraping or even using a torch to burn it off.
-The idea is to get everything as clean as possible so that the technicians can do their job at the next step.
+We get everything as clean as possible, so that our technicians can do their job at the next step.

 - What is the condition of the transaxle?
-Do the wheels turn?
+Do the wheels turn properly?

-- What is the condition of the vac motor?
+- What is the condition of the vacuum motor?

 - Does the potentiometer work?

-While one technician focuses on the body, transaxle, and electrical aspects of the scrubber, another one is focused solely on the squeegee bar, the pad drive motor, the scrub head deck, and the charger.
+While one technician focuses on the body, transaxle, and electrical aspects of the scrubber, another technician focuses solely on the squeegee bar, the pad drive motor, the scrub head deck, and the charger.

-First, he looks at the squeegee bar.
 The squeegee rubber is replaced as well as any little wheels it may need.
-Then he cleans it again, and may even repaint it if it needs it.
-Second, he checks the pad driver motors.
-They are carefully tested to make sure they function.
+Then it's cleaned again, and may even be repainted if needed.
+The pad drivers are carefully tested to make sure they function.
 If they don't meet our standard, they are taken apart.
 Any worn out parts are replaced with new ones.
-If the motor is beyond repair, he may use a motor from another machine that has already been restored or may just order a new one.
+If the motor is beyond repair, a motor from another machine may be used, or a new one may be ordered.
 Next, new skirts are installed on the scrub head deck.
 The tech checks the pad drivers and the pads themselves.
-He then cleans the deck AGAIN and may be repainted.
+The deck is cleaned again and may be repainted if needed.

-One of the technicians goes to the warehouse and does a test scrub with the machine on the concrete floor.
-Using the scrubber on this rough surface is an excellent way to gauge the scrubbers performance.
-The test lasts 20 minutes.
+One of the technicians does a thorough, real-world test scrub on a rough concrete floor, which is an excellent way to evaluate the scrubber's performance.
+This test lasts 20 minutes.

-Following that, another technician will test the machine AGAIN in order to get a fresh pair of eyes and ears on how well the scrubber does it's job.
+Next, another technician will test the machine again, so that two technicians verify the machine is ready to ship.
 Once both techs are satisfied, the new batteries are fully charged with the charger that will go with the machine.